 - International Students

-Guildhall School of Music and Drama offers musicians, actors, stage managers and theatre technicians an inspiring environment in which to develop as artists and professionals.
+Guildhall School of Music and Drama offers musicians, actors, stage managers and production artists an inspiring environment in which to develop as artists and professionals.
 It has professional partnerships with the Barbican Centre, the London Symphony Orchestra, the BBC Symphony Orchestra, the Royal Opera House and the Academy of Ancient Music.